 There is good news.
 Deaf children who receive a cochlear implant and appropriate rehabilitation before age two can achieve a high level of listening and spoken language and literacy skills.
 Cochlear implants were first developed in the ‘60s and by 1990, they were being used in children.
 A small device is surgically implanted behind the ear beneath the skull.
 The procedure takes two to three hours under general anesthetic.
 Then the child is fitted with an externally worn audio processor that is worn behind the ear much like a hearing aid.

 Ava’s cochlear implants have ensured her development is on track.
 Now six and in Grade 1, she has excelled in school.
 She sings, reads at level and is an active child.
-“She does need to use an FM system,” says Amy, referring to a microphone device the teacher wears around his or her neck.
+“She does need to use an FM system,” says de Domenico, referring to a microphone device the teacher wears around his or her neck.
 “It helps filter out the other noises so Ava can hear the instructions.”
-Amy and Markus have worked with the school to make sure Ava’s getting what she needs, but they're grateful the cochlear implants have helped her communicate.
+The couple have worked with the school to make sure Ava’s getting what she needs, but they’re grateful the cochlear implants have helped her communicate.

 Signs of hearing loss in infants vary by age.
 Speech-Language & Audiology Canada notes:

 The MED-EL online hearing test helps parents identify potential hearing issues in their children.Take it free at medel.com/ca/hearing-test.

 Voice for Hearing Impaired Children

 “Early screening and detection of childhood hearing loss is crucial to a child’s speech and listening skills and their overall development,” says Norah-Lynn McIntyre, Executive Director of VOICE for Hearing Impaired Children.
 Parents can find support at voicefordeafkids.com.